-Germany (Figure 5).
 The wavefront sensors and acquisition cameras from RGO and HIA will be first integrated with the Zeiss work in a May/June timeframe.
 The Cassegrain rotator is in fabrication, also at AMOS in Belgium.
 It is expected in Hawaii in the late summer.
 The prime focus wavefront sensor had a successful run on UKIRT, with excellent comparison to UKIRT's wavefront sensor.
 The Calibration Unit had its preliminary design review this past January and is proceeding well.
 Most facility instrumentation handling equipment has been fabricated, tested and delivered to Hawaii.

 Figure 5.
-The Instrument Support Structure (left) and the Acquisition & Guiding Unit (right).
+The Instrument Support Structure (top) and Acquisition & Guiding Unit (bottom).